isgilman/isgilman.github.io/content/_index.md

           date_start: '2023-06-15'
           date_end: ''
           description: |2-
               I am a member of the Horticulture Department and Plant Resilience Institute.
-My current project aims to use single-nuclei RNA sequecing and chromatin accessibility assays to describe photosynthetic gene regulatory networks in the flowering plan _Portulaca amilis_, which is capable of using both C4 photosynthesis and Crassulacean acid metabolism.
+My current project aims to use single-nuclei RNA sequencing and chromatin accessibility assays to describe photosynthetic gene regulatory networks in the flowering plant _Portulaca amilis_, which is capable of using both C4 photosynthesis and Crassulacean acid metabolism.

     design:
       columns: '2'